Our Editors Tried the Best Vacuums for Pet Hair—These Actually Stood Up to the Mess

 Best value vacuum for pet hair

-Vacuums are expensive, but you don’t actually have to spend a ton.
-The Eureka Powerspeed Turbo Spotlight may not have all the bells and whistles that pricier models have, but nearly 7,000 users have given it a five-star rating for its powerful suction, lightweight design and overall value.
-It has five height adjustment settings, so you can use it on carpets and area rugs as well as hardwood floors.
+The Eureka PowerSpeed Turbo Spotlight may not have all the bells and whistles that pricier models have, but reviewers still rave over its powerful suction, lightweight design and overall value.
+Use its five height adjustment settings on carpets and area rugs as well as hardwood floors.
 It also has an extra-large washable dust bin and filter, which means you won’t have to spend any money on bags or replacement filters.

 - Retractable cord